Rohitkr711/Rohitkr711/README.md

-- 👋 Hi, I’m @Rohitkr711
+- 👋 Hi, I’m @Rohitkr711 from Pune, India
-- 👀 I’m interested in Web development/ Software development.
+- 👀 I’m interested in Software development & Tech.
-- 🌱 I’m currently learning AI and JavaScript.
+- 🌱 I’m currently learning software development and JavaScript ecosystem.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...